Junior School FAQs

 All children have weekly Mandarin lessons.
 In Years 3 and 4, we study Mandarin for 90 minutes a week building to two hours in Years 5 and 6.

-We also provide a Chinese as Additional Language (CAL) programme, a daily morning session, for native and near-native speakers who meet the criteria of attending the group.
+We also provide a daily morning session, for native and near-native speakers who meet the criteria of attending the group.
 The purpose of the programme is to provide children with more exposure and targeted learning opportunities in Chinese to enable them to achieve the best of their ability in the language.
-In CAL sessions, teachers speak mainly in Chinese and the materials are tailored to the children’s learning progress.
-Our CAL programme runs in two-week blocks, each of which includes learning new vocabulary, reading and writing.
+In these sessions, teachers speak mainly in Chinese and the materials are tailored to the children’s learning progress.
+Our programme runs in two-week blocks, each of which includes learning new vocabulary, reading and writing.
 At the end of each block there will be a dictation/spelling test.